arinbasu/2021-04-22-sem-workshop-uc/index.md

   To participate in this workshop, you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
-  Please follow the instructions in the following webpage:
+  Please follow the instructions and

-  <a href="https://hackmd.io/@arinbasu1/sem_setup">Select this link to visit the requirements and setup page</a>
+  <a href="https://hackmd.io/@arinbasu1/sem_setup">select this link to visit the requirements and setup page</a>

 </p>